rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     ````
     ![](./images/pdb_relocate3.png " ")

    You will see OE PDB in mount state.
-The network service is configured to forward to target until this pluggable database exists.
+The network service is configured to forward to target until this pluggable database no longer exists.

 4. Test the connection forwarding by connecting to **OE** from **CDB1** and **CDB2.**